sadiejay/dbtlabs-take-home/README.md

 - Add styling
     - focused on mobile-first layout with flexbox
     - added desktop media query
     - used CSS for hover states
+- Worked with 3 divs to see the layout
+- Then added the rest of the content
+    - Also updated some links that were provided

 ### Built with